datacarpentry/image-processing/episodes/04-drawing.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Create a blank, black skimage image.
+- Create a blank, black scikit-image image.
-- Draw rectangles and other shapes on skimage images.
+- Draw rectangles and other shapes on scikit-image images.
 - Explain how a white shape on a black background can be used as a mask to select specific parts of an image.
 - Use bitwise operations to apply a mask to an image.